RedSiege/EDD/README.md

 	                             FindInterestingDomainShareFile separated by a
 	                             comma (,), accepts wildcards
-	--sharepath=VALUE      the specific share to search for interesting files -h, --help                 show this message and exit
+	--sharepath=VALUE      the specific share to search for interesting files -i, --info                 returns information on a specifed function -l, --listfunction         returns all available functions
+	-h, --help                 show this message and exit